Barnabas/tictac9x/README.md

 * Unzip to a directory that can serve static HTML files
 * Run `bower install` from command line to populate components
-* Modify content/script/app.js to point to your own Firebase
+* Modify config.sample.js and rename it to config.js

 ## How Can I Help?
 * Bug fixes, style or performance improvements